symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/installation/installation-via-composer.md

 #    base_admin_template: AdmingeneratorGeneratorBundle::base_admin_assetic_less.html.twig
 ```

-### (Optional) Configure Assetic & YUI comperssor
+### (Optional) Configure Assetic to use UglifyCSS and UglifyJS

-By default, the `base_admin.html.twig` uses YUI Compressor to minify assets and combine them into one file (less HTTP requests).
+By default, the `base_admin.html.twig` uses UglifyCSS and UglifyJS to minify assets and combine them into one file (less HTTP requests).

-In order to properly install and configure YUI Compressor follow [this article](http://symfony.com/doc/current/cookbook/assetic/yuicompressor.html)
+In order to properly install and configure UglifyCSS and UglifyJS follow [this article](http://symfony.com/doc/current/cookbook/assetic/uglifyjs.html)

 > See also [Asset Management](http://symfony.com/doc/current/cookbook/assetic/asset_management.html) cookbook entry.